LLM-Specific Utility for Retrieval-Augmented Generation: Related Work

 \subsection{Retrieval-Augmented Generation (RAG)}

+Retrieval-augmented generation (RAG) has attracted growing interest as a strategy for mitigating large language models’ hallucinations and knowledge recency/staleness by leveraging retrieved information as external knowledge \cite{lewis2020retrieval, gao2023retrieval, jiang2023active, su2025parametric}.
 The current challenges in retrieval-augmented generation (RAG) primarily center on three aspects: 1) how to formulate the information needs of LLMs \cite{das2019multi, khot2022decomposed, khattab2022demonstrate, shao2023enhancing, trivedi2022interleaving, press2022measuring, yao2023react, jiang2023active, li2023llatrieval}—that is, during the RAG process, enabling such LLMs to formalize their information requirements based on available context and express them as natural language queries to retrieve relevant documents.
 For example, FLARE \cite{press2022measuring} proposed two methods for information need verbalization of LLMs: generate a query for low-confidence spans in the already generated sentence via LLM and masked token with low-confidence as implicit queries.
-LLatrieval \cite{li2023llatrieval} prompted LLMs to generate missed information for answering the question.
+LLatrieval \cite{li2023llatrieval} prompted LLMs to generate the missing information for answering the question.
 2) how to fulfill these information needs \cite{zhang2024iterative,zhang2024large, zhang2025distilling, zhang2023relevance, zhao2024longrag}, mainly by improving the retrieval of more relevant documents through enhancements to the retriever itself or by selecting useful documents from retrieval results in the post-retrieval stage to better accomplish the task.
 For example, UtiSel \cite{zhang2025leveraging} distilled the utility judgments from LLMs to a dense retriever, reducing dependence on costly human annotations and improving retrieval performance with curriculum learning.
-Further, UtilityQwen \cite{zhang2025distilling} distilled the utility judgments from LLMs to a utility-based selector. and 3) enhancing like performance, faithfulness, or helpfulness of the generation process of large language models \cite{wang2022self, wang2022self, guo2025deepseek}.
+Further, UtilityQwen \cite{zhang2025distilling} distilled the utility judgments from LLMs to a utility-based selector. and 3) enhancing like harmlessness, faithfulness, or helpfulness of the generation process of large language models \cite{wang2022self, wang2022self, guo2025deepseek}.
 Our work mainly focuses on the second domain.
+However, current approaches to fulfilling LLMs' information needs mainly start from query rewriting, where new queries are reformulated for re-retrieval, while neglecting the essence of meeting LLMs' information needs—that is, how to directly identify and fill their knowledge gaps based on already retrieved document content, rather than relying solely on iterative retrieval.